-Northern Regional Housing Authority is a public housing agency in Taos, New Mexico that participates in the Section 8 Housing Choice Voucher, and Public Housing programs.
-As of November 17th, 2018, Northern Regional Housing Authority has 2 waiting lists that are open now or opening soon.
+Northern Regional Housing Authority is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV), Public Housing, and Veteran Affairs Supportive Housing (VASH) programs.
+As of January 26th, 2022, Northern Regional Housing Authority has 1 waiting lists that are open now or opening soon.

 Northern Regional Housing Authority serves Cibola County, Colfax County, Los Alamos County, McKinley County, Mora County, Rio Arriba County, San Juan County, San Miguel County, Sandoval County and Taos County.

-As of 11/17/2018, it is not known if Northern Regional Housing Authority is aborbing or billing Section 8 Housing Choice Voucher portability requests for porting in.
+As of 01/26/2022, it is not known if Northern Regional Housing Authority is either absorbing or billing Section 8 Housing Choice Voucher portability requests for porting in.
 Learn more about porting Housing Choice Vouchers to a new area here.

-As of the most recent VMS report, Northern Regional Housing Authority manages 407 active Housing Choice Vouchers.
+As of the HUDs most recent Voucher Management System report, Northern Regional Housing Authority manages 392 active Housing Choice Vouchers.

 According to the 2016 Q4 Picture of Subsidized Households database, the housing authority's voucher program has an annual turnover of 12% having issued approximately 27 vouchers in the past year.
 The average voucher holder has received housing benefits for 7 years and 2 months.
 According to the 2016 PSH database, persons who were issued a voucher in the preceding 12 months waited an average of 15 months on the waiting list1.